mariadb-corporation/MaxScale/Documentation/Design-Documents/Plugin-development-guide.md

 it should be defined `extern "C"`.

-The information container describes the module in general and is constructed once during program excecution.
+The information container describes the module in general and is constructed once during program execution.
 A module may have multiple *instances* with different values for configuration parameters.
 For example, a filter module can be used with two different configurations in different services (or even in the same service).
 In this case the loader uses the same module information